-- Don’t jump in and start presenting.
+- Don’t jump right in and start presenting.
 Do quick introductions, show interest in everyone, and share a few pleasantries first.
-I like to do this WITHOUT my presentation being shared so the focus is on everyone attending instead of on my presentation.
+I like to do this WITHOUT my presentation being shared so the focus is on everyone attending instead of on what's still to come.

 - Suggest guidelines for the meetings, set the purpose of the call, and state what you're trying to accomplish.

-Really, simply show passion for your audience's business.
-Let them know you understand things from their perspective, offer to help find solutions, give suggestions, and really add value.
-Show interest in their company, in their team, or in their role.
+Really, it's about showing a passion for your audience's business.
+Let them know you understand things from their perspective, offer to help find solutions, give suggestions, and add value.
+Show interest in their company, their team, or their role.
 An increased understanding and passion for each other's work can really help to drive collaboration and added value in our presentations.

 9. Follow Up!

 The last piece is a meeting follow up.
-You want to build ongoing rapport with whoever your audience was; make sure that you send out a follow up email if you're the one that did the presentation with the next steps, who owns what, key dates, suggestions, etc.
+You want to build an ongoing rapport with whoever your audience was; if you're the one that did the presentation, make sure that you send out a follow-up email with the next steps, who owns what, key dates, suggestions, etc.

 Virtual meetings and presentation skills have never been more critical than they are today.
-Adopting some of the tips above can help you alleviate some of the biggest challenges in the virtual space, which will lead to more productive meetings, increased engagement, and development of relationships in the virtual space.
+Adopting the tips above can help you alleviate some of the biggest challenges in the virtual space, which will lead to more productive meetings, increased engagement, and development of better relationships in the virtual space.